leduckhai/Private-Archives/Anonymized_papers/README.md

     **Khai Le-Duc***, Christoph Lüscher*, Ralf Schlüter

-   v1 preprint (before internal review), to be submitted to ICASSP 2024
+   v1 preprint (before internal review), to be submitted to ICASSP 2024 on 20.12.2023